andrew-chapman-bc/MP1/README.md

 #To Run
 The config is currently set up to handle multiple processes

-This example is for two, but to add more, simply repeat steps in new terminals
+Simply repeat steps in new terminals to have as many processes as needed

 Open one terminal and enter
 ```bash